 If you believe your employer is retaliating against you, first ask your supervisor or human resources (HR) representative for an explanation of your employer’s actions.
 If your employer cannot provide a valid explanation, state you suspect you are being retaliated against and request that it immediately stop.

-If your employer denies any wrongdoing and/or fails to fix the issue, our legal team at Shellist Lazarz Slobin LLP can review your case, determine your legal options, and help you obtain the results and justice you deserve.
+If your employer denies any wrongdoing and/or fails to fix the issue, our legal team at Shellist Lazarz Slobin can review your case, determine your legal options, and help you obtain the results and justice you deserve.
 We can help you address your concerns with the EEOC or the Texas Workforce Commission.

 For more information, contact us and request a case evaluation today.